Sebastianng100/FallHazardPoseEstimationDetection/README.md

 2. Epochs: 60
 3. Batch size: 16
 4. Optimizer: AdamW
-Augmentations: light only
+5. Augmentations: light only
-No mosaic, no mixup
+6. No mosaic, no mixup
 Outcome:
-Slight improvement over v8n
+1. Slight improvement over v8n
-Faster but not significantly better
+2. Faster but not significantly better
-Still not strong enough for fall posture detection
+3. Still not strong enough for fall posture detection

-### autoannotation-model (Automatic Label Generation Test)
-Why this model was created:
-To test auto-annotation and see if YOLO could help label unlabelled images.
-Settings Used:
-1. Model: YOLOv8n
-2. Epochs: 30 (just for inference)
-No training purpose — used for auto-labeling
-Outcome:
-Auto-labeling produced inaccurate boxes
-Needed manual correction
-Useful for expanding dataset but not reliable alone

-### yolo_v8m
+### advanced_yolo_v8m
 Why this model was created:
 To properly optimize YOLOv8m with carefully selected augmentations and the AdamW optimizer for better learning.